Sudan People's Liberation Movement–North

+The SPLA–N has suffered from factionalism.

+Two factions, SPLM-N (Agar) and SPLM-N (al-Hilu) were engaged in fighting each other and against the government of Sudan, from approximately 2017–2019.
+As of 2025, the al-Hilu faction was fighting against Sudanese Armed Forces (SAF), while the leader of the Agar faction was appointed into the military-run government.
+A third faction SPLM-N (Arman) emerged in 2022.

+History

 Creation

 The SPLM-N was founded by the organizations of the predominantly South Sudanese Sudan People's Liberation Movement/Army that remained in Sudan following the South Sudanese vote for independence in 2011.
 Despite the Comprehensive Peace Agreement, a low-level conflict continued in Republic of Sudan.
 Conflict with the central authorities has led al-Bashir to ban the party.
 South Sudan is also said to support SPLA-N operations in Sudan, just as Sudan supports anti-government groups in South Sudan.

-2011 Resumption of Conflict
+2011 resumption of conflict

 South Kordofan

 On 19 July 2011, shortly after the independence of South Sudan/ Nuba Mountains the SPLM-N in South Kordofan and the Justice and Equality Movement of Darfur conducted a coordinated attack against the Sudanese army at Pisea, south of the state capital of Kadugli.
 In August, Radio Dabanga reported that the rebels were gaining ground against government forces.
 The conflict has led to the displacement of nearly 400,000 residents of the Nuba Mountains and surrounding areas.